Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 {% endblock content %}
 ```

-Here we are again extending the sites `base.html` and overriding the named blocks, first our `title` block, this has the interesting `super()` method which places the blocks existing content defined in the base template at the calling location allowing us to keep the sites name without having to redefine it in every template.
+Here we are again extending the site's `base.html` and overriding the named blocks, first our `title` block, this has the interesting `super()` method which places the blocks existing content defined in the base template at the calling location allowing us to keep the sites name without having to redefine it in every template.

 We just add a simple static paragraph of text into the `content` block of the template.

 ## Pages

-Zola considers directories inside the `content` directory as sections, we'll create a new dir and file `/blog/_index.md` and add some toml frontmatter that will tell Zola how to render this sections root page and any sub-pages:
+Zola considers directories inside the `content` directory as sections, we'll create a new dir and file `/blog/_index.md` and add some TOML frontmatter that will tell Zola how to render this sections root page and any sub-pages:

 ```toml
 +++